jdockerty/networking-101/README.md

 When the data that was needing to be sent has succeeded, the client may send a packet with the FIN (Finish) bit set meaning that the connection will close.

+#### Reliable Delivery ####

+Acknowledgements are what ensures that delivery is reliable.
+Acknowledgements are simply just another packet which is sent, practically an empty packet, with the ACK bit set in the TCP header - ACK packets can also *piggyback* off other segments being sent, so that an additional packet is not needed to be sent by itself.

+An acknowledgement ensures that the delivery is reliable since the data which is sent is confirmed that it has arrived, if the acknowledgement is not received by the sender then they will know it has not be received (since they expected an acknowledgement for it), so it can be retransmitted.

 #### Multiplexing through port numbers ####

 A port number is a concept used to allow multiplexing, simply put, this allows a device to differentiate different connection streams to a different services that is coming from the same IP address.
 Port numbers provide a way to uniquely identify a particular stream and ensure it receives the correct service, e.g. a destination of port 80 to a particular IP would mean it was a webserver, connecting with HTTP to receive some sort of web data.